Using shell and tube heat exchangers?

-There are a wide variety of ways the tubes and tube bundle are customised within a shell and tube heat exchanger.
-Material is one, as well as diameter, the number of passes, and the tube shape – such as U-tubes.
+Various ways exist to customise the tubes and tube bundle of a shell and tube heat exchanger, including the type of material, the diameter, the number of passes and the tube shape (e.g. U-tubes).

-The tube bundle can also be removable in some assemblies.
+The tube bundle can be removable in some assemblies.

 Channels or heads

-There are a number of different types of heads that can be used on a shell and tube heat exchanger.
+Shell and tube manufacturers can use many different types of heads.
 For example, if frequent maintenance of the heat exchanger will be required, a removable cover channel might be most suitable.
 Bonnet heads are perhaps the most commonly used on shell and tube heat exchangers that don’t require frequent maintenance.

 Tube sheets can add greater flexibility and ensure the heat exchanger can meet more challenging environmental demands.